davewsmith/django42_play/NOTES.md

 To Do:
   - Provision the db with `PRAGMA journal_mode=wal;`
   - Sort out how to backup/restore db to support experimental branches
-  - Add Job/JobState
-    - with a manage command to inject a Job
+  - Add a management command to poll sensors
-    - with some flavor of Task queue (Celery?
-Rq?)
-    - with a custom Admin page to show queue statistics
+  - with a custom Admin page to show sensor samples
-    - results will need to go somewhere, so that too

 Done:
   - Add an app and play with customizing the Admin
   - Build a no-Model Admin page
+  - Add Sensor/SensorSample

 ## Round 1